5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 > **Note**: Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put them into VESA mode so you have a picture and not a black screen!

 ### Removing/Disabling boot-args
-After macOS Ventura is installed and OCLP's root patches have been applied in Post-Install, remove or disable the following boot-args:
+After macOS is installed and OCLP's root patches have been applied in Post-Install, remove or disable the following boot-args:

 - `ipc_control_port_options=0`: ONLY when using a dedicated GPU.
 You still need it when using the Intel HD 4000 so Firefox and electron-based apps will work.
 - `amfi_get_out_of_my_way=0x1`: ONLY needed for re-applying root patches with OCLP after System Updates